Check mysql-storage-engines¶

 * accounting.contact has an autoincrement value near max capacity (97.0%)

-WARN if fragmented tables are found
+WARN if fragmented tables are found.

-WARN if a table’s autoincrement value is >= 75% max capacity
+WARN if a table’s autoincrement value is >= 75% of its maximum capacity.

-Perfdata / Metrics
+Perfdata / Metrics¶

 There is no perfdata.

-- InnoDB is enabled but isn’t being used.
+InnoDB is enabled but isn't being used.
 Add skip-innodb to MySQL configuration to disable InnoDB

 But InnoDB is enabled?
-You must use a user with the sufficiently high permissions to access the MySQL/MariaDB internals for this check to work properly.
+You must use a user with sufficiently high permissions to access the MySQL/MariaDB internals for this check to work properly.

-Credits, License
+Credits, License¶

 Authors: Linuxfabrik GmbH, Zurich